 Q=|corr(χi,χj)|i,j=1n,b=|corr(χi,ν)|i=1n.
 (6)

-Here corr(⋅,⋅) is the absolute value of sample Pearson correlation coefficient
+Here, corr(⋅,⋅) is the absolute value of the sample Pearson correlation coefficient:

 corr(χ,ν)=i=1m(χi-χ)(νi-ν)i=1m(χi-χ)2i=1m(νi-ν)2.

-The other ways to define Q and b are considered in [18].
+Other ways to define Q and b are considered in [18].

-The problem (1) is convex if the matrix Q is positive semidefinite.
-In general it is not always true.
-To satisfy this condition, the matrix Q spectrum is shifted and the matrix Q is replaced by Q-λminI, where λmin is a minimal eigenvalue of Q.
+Problem (1) is convex if the matrix Q is positive semidefinite.
+In general, this is not always true.
+To satisfy this condition, the matrix Q spectrum is shifted and matrix Q is replaced by Q-λminI, where λmin is the minimum eigenvalue of Q.

 Multivariate QPFS

-We are aimed to propose the algorithms for feature selection in the multivariate case.
-If the target space is multidimensional it prone to redundancy and correlations between the targets.
-In this section we propose the algorithms that take into account dependencies in both input and target spaces.
+Here, we propose the algorithms for feature selection in the multivariate case.
+If the target space is multidimensional, it is prone to redundancy and correlations between the targets.
+In this section, we propose the algorithms that take into account the dependencies in both the input and target spaces.

 Relevance aggregation (RelAgg).

-In (19) to apply QPFS algorithm for the multivariate case (r>1) feature relevances are aggregated through all r components.
-The term Sim(X) is still the same, the matrix Q is defined by (6).
-The vector b is aggregated across all targets and is defined by
+In (19), in order to apply the QPFS algorithm to the multivariate case (r>1), feature relevances are aggregated through all r components.
+The term Sim(X) is still the same, and matrix Q is defined by (6).
+The vector b is aggregated across all targets and is defined as

 b=k=1r|corr(χi,νk)|i=1n.